7 Hertfordshire music events planned for 2021

 4. An Evening with Michael Bublé

-Michael Bublé is currently top of the UK albums charts again with his seasonal Christmas album.
+Michael Bublé topped of the UK album charts again this year with his seasonal Christmas album.

-The Canadian-Italian crooner's gig at Hatfield House was postponed last summer and has been rearranged for the Hertfordshire parkland on Sunday, July 25.
+The Canadian-Italian crooner's gig at Hatfield House was postponed last summer (2020) and was initially rearranged for the Hertfordshire parkland on Sunday, July 25, 2021.

 Expect to hear Bublé classics such as Haven't Met You Yet and Home.